 Australia is the world’s most expensive country in which to be a smoker, with one pack alone tearing a hole of almost US$26 in an Australian smoker’s wallet.
 Australia's neighbor New Zealand is almost as pricey with a 20 pack of Marlboros costing upwards of US$22.
 The third most expensive country in the ranking was Ireland, where the identical pack costs the equivalent of more than US$16, according to Numbeo.

 The most expensive countries for smokers stayed the same since 2019, with the Norway and the UK rounding off the top 5.
 France - known to be a nation not opposed to smoking - has also upped its prices from $8.88 in 2019 to $11.70 in 2021 and is now contemplating raising prices again.
 Cigarette prices in the U.S. have been rising more slowly - from $7.43 a pack in 2019 to $8.00 a pack in 2021 and $9.00 in 2023.

 Australia’s, as well as New Zealand’s smokers, are probably jealously eyeing Turkish people's smoking expenses.
-There, they could get almost an entire pack of cancer sticks for the price of one, meaning that Australians pay as much for a single smoke as Pakistanis do for a whole pack.
+There, they could get almost an entire pack of cancer sticks for the price of one, meaning that Australians pay about as much for a single smoke as people in Turkey do for a whole pack.